botscrew-projects/bot-framework-core/README.md

 1) First you need to create beans for all needed containers.

-There are 3 available conatiners: PostbackContainer, TextContainer, LocationContainer Containers' constructors have one parameter "packageName", which is the root package where your processors is located.
+There are 3 available conatiners: PostbackContainer, TextContainer, LocationContainer Containers' constructors have one parameter "packageName", which is the root package where your processors are located.

 Example:
 ```java
 	@Bean